Animals aboard the Titanic: Inventory

 There were probably more dogs aboard, but their details (and owners) have not survived.
 Passenger Charles Moore of Washington, D.C. made a last-minute change to his plans to transport aboard Titanic 100 English foxhounds, which he intended to use to start an English-style fox hunt in the Washington area.
 They were instead shipped aboard another vessel.

 As well as the dogs and cats, there were a number of birds aboard.
-Ella Holmes White of New York brought four roosters and hens, which were probably kept in or near the F Deck dog kennels.
+Ella Holmes White of New York brought four roosters and hens, which were probably kept in or near the first class galley.
 She had imported them from France with the intention of improving her poultry stock at home.
 Another woman was said to have brought 30 cockerels aboard and Elizabeth Ramel Nye brought her yellow canary.
 Two dogs and a canary disembarked with the passengers who left the ship at Cherbourg Harbour, Titanic's first port of call after Southampton.
 The animals travelled on their own tickets and even the canary that left at Cherbourg had to be paid for, to the tune of 25 US cents.

 Like any other ship, Titanic had a substantial population of rats.
 One was seen running across the Third Class Dining Room on the evening of the sinking, to the shock and amazement of the diners.
 Some of the women who saw it burst into tears, while men tried unsuccessfully to capture the rat.